FallAngel1337/P2P-File-Sharing/README.md

 - [ ] Use protobuf instead of JSON?

 ## How it works?
 It's basically a BitTorrent-like network implementation.
-So you have those who have the file and provide it tho the other nodes (seeders) and the other who donwload the file and become seeders too.
+So you have those who have the file and provide it tho the other nodes (seeders) and the other who download the file and become seeders too.
+With a Centralized P2P architecture.

 It uses a torrent file, that is basically a `JSON` format file that contains some file metadata.
+The server does not provide the file itself, but just points/indexes to who owns the file, also it doesn't stores any single byte of the file in it.

 Below we have a simple diagram showing how the client handles the creation of the torrent file.